DominikSzczesniak/Exercises/notes/SOLID.md

 #### 4. I - Interface segregation ####
 Larger interfaces should be split into smaller ones.
 By doing so we can ensure that implementing classes only need to be concerned about the method that are of interest to them.
+Exeample: interface contains area and value methods, but circle or rectangle can't have value.
 # ![img.png](img.png) --------------> ![img_1.png](img_1.png)

 #### 5. D - Dependency inversion ####